Rate of convergence of the vanishing viscosity method for Hamilton-Jacobi equations with Neumann boundary conditions

 where $\Omega$ is either bounded and satisfies \eqref{conv} or it is unbounded and satisfies \eqref{intcone} and \eqref{conv}.
 Note that if the domain is bounded the assumption \eqref{intcone} can be dropped, as it is a consequence of the convexity of the ambient space, cf. \cite[Section 2.1]{GoffiTralli}.
 In the case of \eqref{HJ}, since $u$ is not $C^1$, the Neumann condition and the notion of solution should be interpreted in the viscosity sense, see \cite{LionsDuke}.
-If $u$ is semi-superharmonic (i.e. $\Delta u_\eps\leq c$), one can also interpret the Neumann condition as in \cite[Lemma 8.1]{L82book}.
 In this setting, the notion of viscosity solution and the well-posedness results also hold in the case of unbounded domains \cite[p.
 795 and p.
 806]{LionsDuke}, see also \cite[Remark p.
 804]{LionsDuke} for additional comments about condition \eqref{conv}.
 In the sequel we will exploit the notation $u(t)=u(\cdot,t)$.\\